commercetools/ui-kit/materials/internals/TOKENS.md

 <img src="https://i.imgur.com/y8Dhedi.jpg" width="552" />

-> Note: We dropped the `--token` prefix in the meantime but didnt upgrade this graphic yet.
+> Note: We already dropped the `--token` prefix but have not upgraded this graphic yet.

 ### Aspect: Property